YogeshGadade/YogeshGadade/README.md

 ### Hi there 👋
-Passionate about solving real-world problems using data science.
+Welcome to my GitHub repo.
+My name is Yogesh.
+I am passionate about solving real-world problems using data science.
+I am learning to improve my skills in data science, statistics, and programming by implementing projects to solve problems.
+This repo aims to share my exploration work and code to benefit others by providing references.
+I wish you all the best in your data exploration journey.

 #### Education:
 - Master of Science in Data Science, Stevens Institute of Technology, Hoboken, NJ, USA